bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 sub-control01_ses-001_task-rest_run-01_proc-sss_meg.json
 ```

+### Split files

 In the case of long data recordings that exceed a file size of 2Gb, the `.fif`
 files are conventionally split into multiple parts.
 For example:

 ```Text
 some_file.fif